Signed in as:

 12:00 PM Stations of the Cross At noon we will gather to pray the Stations of the Cross, an ancient tradition going back to the early Church in Jerusalem with Good Shepherd's beautiful encaustic wax art pieces by renowned artist Dorothy Masom.
 Stations of the Cross will end at 1:00 PM.

-6:00 PM Youth-led Stations of Saint Peter
+6:00 PM Youth-led Stations of the Cross - begins in the Courtyard.

 7:00 PM Good Friday Taizé Service On the evening of Good Friday, we gather again for a holy and intimate candlelight Good Friday service with simple Taizé songs and the veneration of the cross.
 Taizé is a form a Christian prayer originating from the ecumenical Christian community of Taizé in France. **LIVESTREAM